Search engines no longer rely on exact keyword matches. One common question that still comes up is:

 Semantic SEO Best Practices

-Turn semantic principles into repeatable checklists and workflows.
+Turn semantic principles into repeatable technical SEO checklists for agencies and workflows.

 Use the following practices to upgrade old content, structure new pages, and keep intent and entities aligned.